U.S. Immigration Options for International Organization Employees and their Dependents Upon Leaving the Organization

 A special non-immigrant category of N visa is available to the parent or sibling of a child who became a permanent resident through the special immigrant provisions of the Immigration and Nationality Act for foreign national children of International Organization employees.
 The parents and siblings are permitted to remain in N status until the permanent resident relative is 21 years of age, and the parent can obtain employment authorization.
 This visa category is available to both the former International Organization employee and his or her spouse.

-A change of status to immigrant (green card) can be granted to both the principal G-4 employee and his or her spouse upon the retirement of the principal G-4 visa holder after her or she having been employed in G-4 status in the U.S. for 15 years including 3 ½ of the 7 years prior to applying.
+A petition for immigrant visa can be filed for both the principal G-4 employee and his or her spouse upon the retirement of the principal G-4 visa holder after her or she having been employed in G-4 status in the U.S. for 15 years including 3 ½ of the 7 years prior to applying.
 For this petition, “retired” means older than (World Bank 50) 55 and entitled to a pension from the International Organization joint pension fund.
 The petition for special immigrant status, which must accompany the application for permanent residence, must be filed within six months of the retirement date.
+See gottfried.net/2024/01/21/un-retiree-retrogression.html

-Widows and widowers of G-4 principal employees may also file for permanent residence, if their spouse had been employed for 15 years in the U.S. in G-4 status, including 3 ½ of the past 7 years prior to their death.
+Widows and widowers of G-4 principal employees may also file for an I-360 petition, if their spouse had been employed for 15 years in the U.S. in G-4 status, including 3 ½ of the past 7 years prior to their death.
 Petitions must be filed within the first 6 months after the death of the principal G-4.

-The child of a International Organization employee can file for permanent residence independently of his or her parent if the child had been in G-4 dependant status for 7 years between the ages of 5 and 21 (the USCIS Appellate Board has held that a child remains 21 until the day before his or her 22nd birthday), and for 3 ½ years of the 7 years prior to the filing of the petition.
+The child of a International Organization employee can file for the I-360 petition independently of his or her parent if the child had been in G-4 dependant status for 7 years between the ages of 5 and 21, and for 3 ½ years of the 7 years prior to the filing of the petition.
 The petition must be filed prior to the child’s 25th birthday.
 See N visa above for how these two can work together.

 For more information or for you specific needs, please contact me directly.